Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 It's not just smart branding; it's a reflection of her genuine desire to connect—a trait that endears her to millions.

-## Making Waves: Taylor's Impact on the Music Industry
+## Redefining Industry Standards: Taylor Swift's Influence on Music

 What does it take to redefine industry standards?